Ifycode-experiments/ESM-api-boilerplate-template/README.md

 ## Related repositories
-This is the repository for the files and folders that the node-mongo-cli will set up fo r you, made by Code Collabo community.
+This is the repository for the files and folders that the node-mongo-cli will set up for you, made by Code Collabo community.
 Other related repos to the cli project:
 * [node-mongo-cli](https://github.com/code-collabo/node-mongo-cli).
 * [node-mongo-docs](https://github.com/code-collabo/node-mongo-docs).